nadavrot/arpfloat/README.md

 * Papers:
     * How to print floating-point numbers accurately by Steele, White.
     * What Every Computer Scientist Should Know About Floating-Point Arithmetic by David Goldberg.
+    * Fast Multiple-Precision Evaluation of Elementary Functions by Richard Brent.
 * Other excellent software implementations: APFloat, RYU, libBF, newlib, musl, etc.

 ### License